This post may contain affiliate links. Please read my disclosure for more information.

 Looking for a spending/saving challenge?
 Learn about the 100 envelope method and what you should do instead of it!

-You might be asking yourself “Should I uses the 30 30 30 rule for my budget?”
+You might be asking yourself “Should I use the 30 30 30 rule for my budget?”

 If you are looking for a clear-cut and simple way to control your spending this is a good budgeting rule to use.
 Especially if saving money or meeting financial goals is important to you.

-If you are truly serious about improving your finances and building a better financial future, you should use the 30 30 30 10 budget rule.
+If you are truly serious about improving your finances and building a better financial future, you should use the 30 30 30 10 budget.

 More reading: How to Live Below Your Means